 This year's Falkirk show was on 11 May.
 GDWS was there with our 28mm pre-WW2 participation game, 'Breakout from Zara'.
 An Italian force invading Yugoslavia from the enclave at Zara on the Dalmatian Coast.

 Glasgow Games Gathering

 A new event in the calendar this year.
-It will be held on 29 June at Bellahouston Sports Centre.
-GDWS will be presenting a new participation game Viva Revolution!
+It was held on 29 June at Bellahouston Sports Centre.
+GDWS presented a new participation game Viva Revolution!